-Tony McAuley discusses the history of accounting for intangible values.
-He interviewed Michael Schurch, CFO of RHM (Rank Hovis McDougall) in 2003, about the company’s decision to add the value of brands to the balance sheet back in 1988.
-This created a bit of a stir at the time, and has influenced accounting for marketing going forward.
+In a 2003 piece Tony McAuley discussed the history of accounting for intangible values.
+He interviewed Michael Schurch, CFO of RHM (Rank Hovis McDougall).
+They discussed the company’s decision to add the value of brands to the balance sheet back in 1988.
+This created a bit of a stir at the time, and has influenced accounting for marketing, specifically accounting for brands, going forward.

-Not everyone buys the idea of putting brands onto the balance sheet, but the act of creating the valuations can be useful in themselves for internal investment decisions.
-Maybe the valuations are even useful when securing external financing — they show assets which can be borrowed against if the lender chooses to treat them as such.
-At its best brand valuations means that “..finance understands what we [marketing] are doing”.
-(McAuley, 2003) An important benefit at time of budget setting.
+Not everyone buys the idea of putting brands onto the balance sheet.
+Even if they don’t reach the balance sheet they can have value.
+The act of creating the valuations can be useful in themselves for understanding internal investment decisions.
+Maybe the valuations are even useful when securing external financing.
+When a firm values the assets these can be borrowed against if the lender chooses to treat them as such.
+At its best brand valuations means that “..finance understands what we [marketing] are doing” (McAuley, 2003).
+This is an important benefit at time of budget setting.